 building the capacity of adult education providers to carry out high quality mobility projects,

-raising the participation of adults of all ages and socio-economic background in adult education,
+raising the participation of adults of all ages and socio-economic background in adult education, especially by fostering participation of organisations working with disadvantaged learners, small adult education providers, newcomers to the Programme and less experienced organisations, as well as community-based grassroots organisations.

 What role can institutions assume when applying for a KA1 project in adult education?